LiamCor/AP_ProjectMechatronica_CoverStation/README.md

 # Timing

-I've done this project in my second year at AP where I've studied ElektroMechanics/Automation.
+I've done this project in my second year at AP where I've studied Electro Mechanical engineering/Automation.

 This project was completed in 6 weeks.